SinaBoby/react-cryptoTracker/README.md

 ## Features

+    - express app running http/websocket server and restful api.

+    - React clien side using the Context API to have global state for changing the theme and having a watchlist.

     - Show table of top 100 assets in Crypto market plus their info and price charts.

     - Show all pairs listed on Binance crypto exchange and their Technical charts with all useful options.